olafurw/opssat-doom/README.md

 Then inside that image, these commands need to be run.

 ```
+cd home/user/;
 git clone https://github.com/olafurw/opssat-doom.git
 cd opssat-doom/

-./build-64.sh
-./start_exp272.sh
+# To install packages and init submodules.
+./init-repo.sh

+# Builds deutex, image resample and doom
+./build-all-32.sh

+# Replaces the doom sky with the given image
+# also changes the color palette to fit
+# generates a new wad demos/doom-earth.wad
+./replace-sky.sh some-image.png

+# Runs the demo files, diffs them and outputs everything to "toGround"
+./run-32.sh
 ```

 ### How We Got Here

 A vision brewing for 13 years:

 - **2011**: [Georges](https://georges.fyi) stumbles on what would become [his favorite SMBC comic](https://www.smbc-comics.com/comic/2011-02-17), thank you [Zach](https://mastodon.social/@ZachWeinersmith)!
 - **2020**: Georges joins the [OPS-SAT-1](https://www.esa.int/Enabling_Support/Operations/OPS-SAT) mission control team as a Spacecraft Operations Engineer at the European Space Agency (ESA).
 Visions of running DOOM on a space computer intensifies.
 - **2023**: The reality of a 2024 end-of-mission by atmospheric re-entry starts to hit hard.
 The spacecraft's impending doom (see what I did there?) is a wake-up call to get serious about running DOOM in space before it's too late.
 - **2024**: Georges has been asking around for help with compiling and deploying DOOM for the spacecraft's ARM32 onboard computer but isn't making progress.
-One night, instead of sleeping, he is trapped doomscrolling (ha!) on Instagram and stumbles on a reel from [Ólafur](https://mastodon.social/@olafurw)'s "Doom on GitHub Actions" talk at NDC TechTown 2023: [*Playing Video Games One Frame at a Time*](https://www.youtube.com/watch?v=Z1Nf8KcG4ro).
+One night, instead of sleeping, he is trapped doomscrolling (ha!) on Instagram and stumbles on a reel from [Ólafur](https://mastodon.social/@olafurw)'s "Doom on GitHub Actions" talk at NDC TechTown 2023: [_Playing Video Games One Frame at a Time_](https://www.youtube.com/watch?v=Z1Nf8KcG4ro).
 After sliding into the DM, the rest is history.

 <br>
 <div align="center">